lentinj/ie-vm/README.rst

    drivers for the graphics card and NIC from the CD drive.
    Change anything else you fancy whilst you're there, e.g. screen resolution or home page to ``http://10.0.2.2:8000`` (your laptop's port 8000).
 #.
+Disable Windows Defender AV, as it slows down the VM images dramatically.
+#.
 Shut down windows, note qemu is still running.
 #.
 At the QEMU command prompt, run ``commit ide0-hd0`` to write changes back to
    the QCOW2 file.